 575 Presidential Rhetoric (PWAD 575) (3).
 Prerequisite, COMM 170.
 The power of the presidency depends in part upon the president's ability to rally public opinion, which depends upon the president's ability to use the "bully pulpit."
 This course examines the hurdles presidents face and the steps presidents take to shape opinion.

 576 Making and Manipulating "Race" in the United States (3).
 This course will examine how tropes of "race" are symbolically invented and experienced psychologically and emotionally.
 This course assesses how "race" reflects and shapes cultural politics.

-577 African American Rhetoric (3).
+577 Rhetoric and Black Culture (3).
 This course will explore the complex ways in which Black aesthetic forms and creative expression function as public discourse.

 610 Reading Quantitative Research in Communication Studies (3).
 Permission of the instructor for nonmajors.
 Review of the basics of quantitative research (e.g., scientific method, modes of data collection, instrument development, data analysis techniques) with the goal of gaining skill in reading published articles in communication studies journals.

 620 Theories of Interpersonal Communication (3).
 Prerequisite, COMM 120.
 Permission of the instructor for nonmajors.
 Course focuses on how communication is used to build and sustain interpersonal relationships.
 Forms and functions of communication are examined as a means of testing and defining relationships.

 624 Hate Speech (3).
 The primary focus of hate speech is on the ways that interactants manipulate hatred to accomplish a variety of social and personal goals.
 The pursuit of this focus will allow the student to appreciate the operation of hatred in a variety of contexts.
 Often taught as a service-learning course.